 Because of the

-service tags, you were able to quickly pinpoint the source of errors!
+service attributes, you were able to quickly pinpoint the source of errors!

 Knowing where an issue is occurring, and just as important, ruling out where it’s not, can save a tremendous amount of time.
-In this example, you can see that the tag
+In this example, you can see that the attribute

 db.type=cassandra is on almost every span at the high-end of latency.